ArcShahi/BF/README.md

 # BF

+ Brainf*ck interpreter written in modern C++.
+This implementation uses tape with 3000 cells on stack.
 Very small interpreter for a very small language.
-Brainf*ck interpreter written in modern C++.
 It's a trivial implementation for a challenge.

 **CHALLENGE: To write the interpreter as small in size as possible**.